 - The winning artist will enter an artist agreement with College Communications prior to production of the winning greeting card.

-- The winning design will be announced on early December.
-The creator of the winning design will win a $500 gift card.
+- The winning design will be announced in December.
+The creator of the winning design will win a $500 ASUCLA gift card.

 In a study exploring racial bias and how people use their mind’s-eye image of an imagined person’s size to represent someone as either threatening or high-status, UCLA researchers found that people envisioned men with stereotypically black names as bigger and more violent.